Emergency Preparedness for Recreational Divers

 Emergency Action Plans (EAP)

 Learn who should create one, when it’s reasonable to ask for one, and what a basic EAP should include.
-Even informal buddy dives benefit from a plan that includes what to do if something goes wrong.
+Even informal buddy dives benefit from a plan.

 Pre-Dive Emergency Briefs